philwareham/textpattern-hive-framework/README.md

 A collection of Textpattern CMS website theme modules using [Hive Framework](https://github.com/philwareham/hive-framework) as a scaffold.

+**Currently in development - not ready for production use yet!**

 ## Supported web browsers

 * Chrome, Edge, Firefox, Safari and Opera the last two recent stable releases.
 * Firefox ESR latest major point release.

 Older versions of the above and other browsers may work, but these are the ones we verify.

+## Instructions/installation/help/etc

+TODO

 ## Image categories